 Heel Strike vs. Mid-Foot Strike

-During my RRCA Run Coach Certification Training, our instructor had us practice an exercise which I thought was really helpful to prevent heel-striking.
+During my RRCA Run Coach Certification Training, our instructor had us practice an exercise that I thought was really helpful to prevent heel-striking.

 He said “I want you to stand tall and jump up and down in place and land on your heels” We all did this and it felt awkward, stiff, and a little painful.
 Then he said “Now I want you to stand tall and jump up and down in place and land on the ball of your feet” We all did this and it felt light, easier, and took much less effort to get much more “bounce”.